-- During house-committee training and during Orientation week, all House Committee members and Sub-wardens are expected to sleep in the residence.
-The Senior Student of each House may share this duty if required. - During term, the person on duty must remain in residence from 19.30 onwards. - If Wardens or Sub-Wardens, are on duty over the weekend, s/he should remain in residence as far as is possible during the day.
-If s/he goes out for a short period elsewhere on the campus, or with- in Grahamstown, s/he must leave a cell or contact number and details of whereabouts posted on the res door. - These duties may be scheduled at the discretion of the Hall Wardens - Please let the Hall Warden have a copy of the duty roster in your residence. - Intervarsity Weekend - ALL Wardens must be on duty during Intervarsity Weekend, irrespective of whether it is held in Grahamstown or not. - Visiting restrictions should be in accordance with the rules of your respective Hall.
+- If a Hall Warden, House Warden, or Sub-Warden, is on duty over the weekend, s/he should remain in residence as far as is possible during the day.
+If s/he goes out for a short period elsewhere on the campus, or within Grahamstown, s/he must leave a cell or contact number and details of whereabouts posted on the res door. - As above, the Warden on duty must remain in residence from 19.30 onwards.